About NAIJuly 24, 2018Click to see full size image.

 Currently, the NAI has 10 teams including ~500 researchers distributed across ~100 institutions.
 It also has 13 international partner organizations.
 The Director and a staff at “NAI Central,” located at NASA Ames Research Center in Mountain View, California, administers the Institute.
 Each team’s Principal Investigator, together with the NAI Director and Deputy Director, comprise the Executive Council.
 Its role is to consider matters of Institute-wide research, space mission activities, technological development, and external partnerships.

 NASA Astrobiology Program

 Community and collaboration are essential to achieving NAI’s mission and effectively addressing the questions of astrobiology.
-NAI is pioneering the use of collaborative tools for virtual communication—i.e., meetings and scientific data analysis across distance.
+NAI utilizes the latest collaborative tools for virtual communication—i.e., meetings and scientific data analysis across distance.
 NAI incorporates numerous elements toward these goals, including hosting Workshops Without Walls which draw together hundreds of researchers from around the globe for scientific exchange with no travel required, the Director’s Seminar Series brings the community together monthly via videoconference to share scientific progress; the Focus Groups mobilize expertise across the community on relevant topics; and the Newsletter provides the latest news about activities and opportunities.
 NAI also organizes Institute-wide workshops to facilitate collective discussion and planning for astrobiology research, and offers the Director’s Discretionary Fund to support collaborative projects.
 A special focus on the next generation of astrobiologists, exemplified by the NASA Astrobiology Postdoctoral Fellowship Program and the Lewis and Clark Fund, has contributed to a vibrant, forward-thinking community.